 It is important for all students to register with a GP.
 Imperial College Health Centre register students from their catchment area and those living at Prince Consort Village or you can find your nearest GP surgery by searching on the NHS website.
-The Student Services team is also happy to discuss options for the prevention and treatent of musicians' injuries and can provide information about agencies specialising in the care of such injuries.
+The Student Services team is also happy to discuss options for the prevention and treatment of musicians' injuries and can provide information about agencies specialising in the care of such injuries.

 The RCM is a member of the Healthy Conservatoire Network and works closely with the Centre for Performance Science to encourage and promote good health in musicians.

 The Student Services Manager can give advice on funding your course and general financial concerns.
 We are happy to advise you if you are a prospective RCM student.

-Students experiencing unexpected financial hardship partway through their course, or who need assistance towards paying for treatment for performance related injury, or disability related costs that cannot be met through the Disabled Students Allowance may be able to apply to the RCM’s Community Jameel Hardship Fund.
+Students experiencing unexpected financial hardship partway through their course, or who need assistance towards paying for treatment for performance related injury, or any other unexpected costs that cannot be met elsewhere may be able to apply to the RCM’s Hardship Fund.